moosensei/awesome-moodle/README.md

 - ⬇️ [Downloads](https://download.moodle.org/releases/latest/) - Latest official Moodle releases and previous versions.
 Download the Moodle software directly from the official source.
 - 🗺️ [Roadmap](https://moodledev.io/general/roadmap) - Future development plans and upcoming features.
 Stay informed about the direction of Moodle development.
 - 📊 [Statistics](https://stats.moodle.org/) - Global Moodle usage statistics and adoption metrics.
 See how Moodle is used worldwide across educational institutions.
-- 🤖 [AI Tools Documentation](https://docs.moodle.org/en/AI_tools) - Official documentation for Moodle's built-in AI subsystem, introduced in Moodle 4.5 and significantly expanded in 5.0 and 5.1.
-Covers placements, actions, and provider configuration for OpenAI, Azure AI, Ollama, and DeepSeek.
+- 🤖 [AI Tools Documentation](https://docs.moodle.org/en/AI_tools) - Official documentation for Moodle's built-in AI subsystem, introduced in Moodle 4.5 and significantly expanded in 5.0, 5.1, and 5.2.
+Covers placements, actions, and provider configuration for OpenAI, Azure AI, Ollama, DeepSeek, Gemini, and Amazon Bedrock.
 - 🏢 [Moodle Workplace](https://moodle.com/solutions/workplace/) - Moodle's dedicated corporate learning solution built on top of Moodle LMS, tailored for employee training, compliance, and professional development in enterprise environments.
 - 🌐 [Moodle Events](https://moodle.com/events/) - Official calendar of global MoodleMoot conferences and virtual events, including upcoming MoodleMoots for Canada, Philippines, and the Global 2026 event in Mexico City.
+- 🛒 [Moodle Marketplace](https://moodle.org/news) - The upcoming official Moodle Marketplace (launching mid-2026), replacing the legacy Plugins Directory to offer both free and premium plugins in a unified ecosystem.

 [🔝 Back to top](#-contents)